CTCycle/XREPORT-radiological-reports-generator/README.md

 ## 1. Project Overview
 XRAY Report Generator is a machine learning-based tool designed to assist radiologists in generating descriptive reports from X-ray images.
 This project aims to reduce the time and effort required by radiologists to write detailed reports based on the XRAY scan description, thereby increasing efficiency and turnover.
 The generative model is trained using combinations of XRAY images and their labels (descriptions), in the same fashion as image captioning models learn a sequence of word tokens associated to specific parts of the image.
 While originally developed around the MIMIC-CXR Database (https://www.kaggle.com/datasets/wasifnafee/mimic-cxr), this project can be applied to any dataset with X-ray scans labeled with their respective radiological reports (or any kind of description).
 The XREPORT Deep Learning (DL) model developed for this scope makes use of a transformer encoder-decoder architecture, which relies on both self attention and cross attention to improve text significance within the clinical image context.
 The images features are extracted using a custom convolutional encoder with pooling layers to reduce dimensionality.
 Once a pretrained model is obtained leveraging a large number of X-RAY scans and their descriptions, the model can be used in inference mode to generate radiological reports from the raw pictures.

+### 1.2 Supplementary information
+Further information are available in the `docs` folder (to be added).

 ## 2. XREPORT model
 The XREPORT model is based on a transformer encoder-decoder architecture.
 Three stacked encoders with multi-head self-attention and feedforward networks are used downstream to the convolutional image encoder network to generate vectors with extracted x-ray scan features.
 The X-RAY scans are processed and reduced in dimensionality using a series of convolutional layers followed by max-pooling operations.
 These image vectors are then fed into the transformer decoder, which applies cross-attention between encoder and decoder inputs, to determine most important features in the images associated with specific words in the text.
 To ensure coherent report generation, the model employs causal masking on token sequences during decoding.
-This auto-regressive mechanism guarantees that generated reports consider the context of previously generated tokens.T
+This auto-regressive mechanism guarantees that generated reports consider the context of previously generated tokens.

 **DistilBERT tokenization:** to improve the vectorization and the semantic representation of the training text corpus, the pretrained tokenizer of the DistilBERT model has been used to split text into subwords and vectorize the tokens.
 The base model is taken from `distilbert/distilbert-base-uncased`, and is automatically downloaded in `training/BERT`.
 Once saved, the weights are loaded each time a new training session is called.
 The XREPORT model performs word embedding by coupling token embeddings with positional embeddings, and supports masking for variable-length sequences, ensuring adaptability to text sequences of different length.